ThomasBourany/thomasbourany.github.io/_publications/2020-01-01-ReadingGroups.md

 With other graduate students from UChicago - the great Léo ! among others - we organize a small scale macro reading group.
 This aims at understanding the recent literature in theoretical and applied macroeconomics, usually discussed in seminars but not really covered in PhD classes.  <br/>  <br/>

-We usually meet on <b> Wednesday at 5:30 </b> in room 419 of the Saieh Hall of Economics, and organize usually one hour talk with:  <br>
+We usually meet on <b> Wednesday at 5:30 </b> in room 419 of the Saieh Hall of Economics, and organize usually one hour talk with:
 <ul>
 <li> an introduction to a field, to understand and compare the approaches of different authors/papers </li>
 <li> a specific important/classical paper to be covered in details </li>